-Do not use at the same time as an acid, as these will destroy the EUK molecules.
+[Ed. note: Do not use at the same time as an acid, as these will destroy the EUK molecules.]

-A highly potent antioxidant, this can help skin look fresh and glowing again by tackling both skin texture and tone.
+A highly potent antioxidant this can help skin look fresh and glowing again tackling both skin texture and tone.

-This oil is rich in omegas-3, -6, -7, and -9 and antioxidant vitamin E, which is great for nourishing and protecting the skin.
-A good all-around product, this oil helps to protect skin from free radicals and improve its overall barrier function.
+This oil is rich in omegas 3, 6, 7 and 9 and antioxidant Vitamin E which is great for nourishing and protecting the skin.
+A good all-rounder, this oil helps to protect skin from free-radicals and improve its overall barrier function.
 Mix a few drops with your usual serum or night cream after any water-based treatments at night.
-This product has a tendency to stain, so wash your hands after use and let the product sink right in before resting your head on your pillow.
+This product has a tendency to stain so wash your hands after use and let the product sink right in before resting your head on your pillow.

-This is made from 100% pure chia seed oil that is sustainably sourced, organic, virgin, and cold-pressed.
-This calming oil contains an exceptionally high concentration of alpha-linolenic acid, an important essential fatty acid, and linoleic, oleic, stearic as well as palmitic acids, together with multiple vitamins, minerals, and antioxidants.
-Another good all-around that you can use on hair to soften, strengthen, and boost shine, too.
+Made from 100% pure Chia Seed Oil that is sustainably-sourced, organic, virgin and cold-pressed.
+This calming oil contains an exceptionally-high concentration of alpha-linolenic acid, an important essential fatty acid, and linoleic, oleic, stearic as well as palmitic acids, together with multiple vitamins, minerals and antioxidants.
+Another good all-rounder, you ca use it on hair to soften, strengthen and boost shine, too.

 Choose this lightweight serum for above- and below-surface hydration if you have dehydrated skin.
-Amino acids are found within the skin's natural moisturizing factors (NMFs) and are known for their ability to boost hydration.
-The addition of the humectant vitamin B5 further soothes the skin and helps stimulate the healing process, as dehydrated skin can often result in breakouts and inflammation.
+Amino acids are found within the skin's Natural Moisturising Factors and are known for their ability to boost hydration.
+The addition of the humectant Vitamin B5 further soothes the skin and helps stimulate the healing process, as dehydrated skin can often result in breakouts and inflammation.

 This is a lightweight serum containing different-sized hyaluronic acid molecules that penetrate to different depths.
 (As we know, hyaluronic acid attracts 1000 times its weight in water, so this will draw hydration into the skin.)
 Vitamin B5 works on the surface to enhance hydration and soften the appearance of fine lines and leave skin feeling smoother.
 Use this morning and night before oils and creams.

-This features elements found in the outer layer of the skin that create a barrier to protect the deeper layers and to keep skin hydrated.
-NMFs are made up of multiple amino acids, fatty acids, urea, ceramides, glycerin, hyaluronic acid, and more.
+Featuring elements found in the outer layer of the skin that create a barrier to protect the deeper layers and to keep skin hydrated.
+NMFs are made up of multiple amino acids, fatty acids, urea, ceramides, glycerin, hyaluronic acid and more.
 If your skin is dry, rough or irritated (think eczema or rosacea), apply this daily to bolster your skin’s function.
 Best used morning and night after serums.

-Rich in linoleic acid and provitamin A, this nourishes the skin and prevents the effects of photoaging (including pigmentation and fine lines).
+Rich in linoleic acid and provitamin A, this nourishes the skin and prevents the effects of photo ageing (including pigmentation and fine lines).
 The cold-pressed extraction process doesn’t use heat, which means the oil is more potent.
 Use this one at night after water-based products.

 With a host of fatty acids, this oil is particularly good for skin that is suffering in winter (think rough and flaky).
 It also adds shine when applied to damp or dry hair.
 Use at night (or as needed) after water-based products.

-Blending epigallocatechin gallate glucoside (from green tea leaves) with caffeine, this tackles dark circles and puffiness around the eyes.
+Bleding epigallocatechin gallate glucoside (from green tea leaves) with caffeine this tackles dark circles and puffiness around the eyes.
 Use morning and night before oils and creams.

-A great all-around product, this serum contains a ton of peptides that do various things.
-Hence the name.
-They reduce muscle movement (essentially like Botox in a bottle) and boost collagen and elastin production.
+A great all-rounder, this serum contains a ton of peptides that do various things, hence the name.
+They reduce muscle movement (essentially like Botox in a bottle), and boost collagen and elastin production.
 Then there are probiotics to help ease skin conditions like acne and rosacea while hyaluronic acid hydrates and amino acids nourish.
 If you’re not sure where to start with The Ordinary, this is a good place.
 Use morning and night after cleansing.